marcoverpas/SFC-models-Matlab/README.md

 # SFC-models-Matlab

-This `Matlab` code replicates Model SIM from Godley and Lavoie (2007).
+This `Matlab` code replicates Model SIM from Godley and Lavoie (2007):

+- Basic `Matlab` version of Model SIM

+- `Simulink` version of Model SIM-EX